randallmorey/randallmorey-hugo-website/content/articles/internationalization.md

 ## i18n

 [Internationalization](https://en.wikipedia.org/wiki/Internationalization_and_localization) is the process of adding support to a product for multiple locales (languages and regions), such that it can be translated without additional engineering effort.

+## L10n

+The choice to **localize** is ultimately a business decision.
+The choice to **internationalize** is an engineering decision, which may be justified even if only one locale is supported.

 ## ECMAScript Internationalization API